45+ Indiana Religious Sites

 Menno-Hof, Shipshewana

 The Menno-Hof teaches visitors about the Amish and Mennonite faith.
-It’s a presentation and reenactment of the Anabaptists that start from their beginnings, in 1525.
-The tour is interactive and just over 1-hour in length.
+It’s a presentation and reenactment of the Anabaptists, starting from their beginnings in 1525.
+The tour is interactive and just over one hour in length.
 It is suitable for all ages.
-Admission is $7.50/per adult, $4/children, or $16/per family of four.
+Admission is $7.50 per adult, $4 per child, or $16 per family of four.

 Messiah Lutheran Church Prayer Labyrinth, Brownsburg